adamfilipczuk/TheIDS3000/suricata-tcpreplay/Readme.md

     ```bash
     docker compose up
     ```
-    Suricata's logs, including the important `eve.json` file, will be accessible in the `./suricata` directory.
+    Suricata's logs, including the `eve.json` file, will be accessible in the created `./suricata` directory.
 ---

 ## Advanced Configuration
 You can customize Suricata and tcpreplay settings using **environment variables**.
 This can be done by editing the `compose.yaml` file or by setting the variables at runtime.

 ### Suricata Variables